 Founder of A2ndAct.org

-Judy is a story teller, a proud graduate of Michigan State University, and a Triple Negative Breast Cancer survivor., As an award-winning writer, she has millions of published words to her credit.
-This includes three books, with another in the works, appropriately titled, The 2nd Act: How and Why Volunteering Is the Most Powerful Cancer Drug.
+Judy is a story teller, a proud graduate of Michigan State University, and a Triple Negative Breast Cancer survivor.
+As an award-winning writer, she has millions of published words to her credit.
+This includes three books, with another in the works, The Accidental Handmaiden: How the Survivors of the War on Cancer Became Its New Casualties.

 In 2012, Judy co-founded the Women’s Survivors Alliance and was honored in Washington D.C. by the American Association of Cancer Research and featured in their National Cancer Research Progress Report.

 Using what she’s learned from cancer experts around the world, along with thousands of women survivors, Judy has become a leading expert on life after a cancer diagnosis, as well as the value of a 2nd Act.
 Judy’s survivorship and work led her to found A2ndAct.org.
 The organization’s strength is founded on cutting edge research on the health benefits of volunteering and survivors sharing their stories of their 2nd Acts.
 It is, as she says, the best pay-it-forward organization ever.